-These expressions, although quite extensively used to interpret experimental data, must be handled with care as they disregard any correction emerging from semiclassical size effect and assume the simplest form of the interfacial spin mixing conductance.
-A more refined method to model transport in thin magnetic multilayers is to numerically solve Boltzmann equation where SHE is explicitly contained in the collision integral \cite{Haney2013b,Amin2016b,Engel2005}.
-In this case, semiclassical size effects are properly taken into account.
-An example of numerical results in shown on Fig. \ref{fig:she_bolt}, where the torque magnitude is plotted against the NM thickness in the case of pure SHE and pure iSGE.
+These expressions, although quite extensively used to interpret experimental data, must be handled with care as they disregard any corrections emerging from thickness-dependent conductivity, spin Hall angle, and spin-dependent scattering at interfaces, and assume the simplest form of the interfacial spin mixing conductance.
+To overcome these limitations, several methods have been employed, such as the Boltzmann transport equation where SHE is explicitly contained in the collision integral \cite{Haney2013b,Amin2016b,Engel2005}, the Kubo formula with real-space Green's function in a slab geometry \cite{Chen2017b}, the tight-binding model with random impurity potential \cite{Saidaoui2016} or transport calculations based on first principles \cite{Wang2016b,Freimuth2014a,Freimuth2015,Dolui2017}.